How much does it cost to study abroad?

-Start planning your adventure today!
-You can travel abroad as early as the summer after your freshman year!!
-You choose the time works best for you.
+Start choosing your adventure today!
+You can travel abroad as early as the summer after your freshman year!
+You choose the time that is best for you.
 Take a close look at the program, because semesters don’t always start and end at the same time as those at ISU.
 As a result, more students typically study abroad during the spring semester.
-You’ll also want to work with your academic adviser to select a semester that works with your academic plan.

 What classes can I take?

 It depends on where you are going and what you need, but you can usually take courses similar to the ones you would take at ISU.
-Most students choose to take the equivalent of 12 credits when participating in a semester program.
-This allows time for traveling, experiencing the culture, and having fun!
+Most students choose to take a lighter load.
+This allows time for traveling, experiencing culture, and having fun!

 Will I get behind?

 The College of Engineering develops exchange partnerships with international universities who have strong engineering programs.
 If you select a College of Engineering program, you should be able to take classes and receive transfer credit at ISU.
 You can see the EIP website to see how certain courses are pre-approved for substitution.
 Further, you can work with your advisor to pre-evaluate how courses will or will not transfer to ISU.